miker704/Strife/patch_V5_notes.md

     - Added Styles for avatar decoration New Year 2024 animated version.
     - Readjusted color gradient for winter wonderland decoration section in the shop.
     - Added the readjusted outline color for winter wonderland.
+    - Added the readjusted hover color for winter wonderland items.